 Annual tuition to attend the school day Education Center program at Bridgeway Academy ranges from $30,000 – $35,000, with an average annual tuition of $33,380.
 Bridgeway Academy is an Ohio Department of Education accredited Autism Scholarship Provider which is available to any child aged 3-22 that has a diagnosis of Autism Spectrum Disorder.
 Ohio’s Autism Scholarship program currently provides $31,500 per year per child in PARENT DIRECTED FUNDING.
-The scholarship reimburses Bridgeway Academy monthly and the parent/family is responsible for any amount due above that $27,000.
+The scholarship reimburses Bridgeway Academy monthly and the parent/family is responsible for any amount due above that $31,500.
 Bridgeway Academy utilizes a program called FACTS to assist with monthly payments which are automatically deducted from the bank account of the family’s choosing, and will work with each family on a comfortable payment plan and schedule.
 Bridgeway Academy does have need-based financial aid assistance available to families that qualify.
 Please inquire about the financial aid application after submitting an application for enrollment to Bridgeway Academy.

-Who is in charge of the IEP?
+Who is in charge of the IEP (Individualized Education Plan)?

 If the student accesses the Autism Scholarship or the Jon Peterson Scholarship, the school district of residence in conjunction with the parent are responsible for the maintenance and renewal if the IEP document, however; Bridgeway Academy teachers and therapists collaborate closely with school district representatives to develop appropriate long term goals and short term objectives that reflect the individual needs of the student.
 If a student is placed at Bridgeway Academy by their home school district, Bridgeway Academy is responsible, along with parents for the IEP document.

 Parents are responsible for providing transportation for their student.
 There are transportation companies available as a private payment option.